genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ```

 #### UpdateWhere
-If you use the `updateWhere` command, it will update all records in the selected table hat matches with the specified criteria.
+Use the `updateWhere` command to update all records that match specific criteria.
 After the confirmation, it will prompt all the records that have been updated.

 Here is an example of how to use `updateWhere`.
 In this example, we are updating the `QUANTITY` value to 10 to all records in **TRADE** with `id = genesis1`.